The alley part 2

 I looked over my shoulder and saw my beta, Marcelo and the rest of the posse dancing and hollering in the corner.
 They were having fun.
 They deserved some fun after enduring all my tantrums.
 We’d been traveling for 3 years now, visiting packs in every corner of the country, making friends and fighting foes.
 This was our final stop before heading home.

-The bar patron slid over a beer, and tilted his head to me in a respectful, silent salute.
+The bar patron slid over a beer and nodded his head to me in a respectful, silent salute.
 I grabbed the bottle and stood up from the bar stool.
 My head instantly started spinning.
 I tried to steady myself but I stumbled backwards.

 Fuck, the line is a mile long!